jimmyrigby94/trends_in_IO/README.md

   - Significant speed imporvements
   - reorganization of internals
-  - Action but for new search
+  - Action button for creating new search
-  - Correcting a few errors
+  - Correcting a few typos and formatting errors

 ## Future Improvements